d0tTino/GeneCoder/openai_testing/README.md

 # OpenAI Testing Environment

+**Required tools**

+- Node.js runtime
+- npm package manager
+- `OPENAI_API_KEY` environment variable

 This directory contains the resources from the [openai-testing-agent-demo](https://github.com/openai/openai-testing-agent-demo) project.
-It includes three applications used to run the demo testing agent:
+It includes three applications used to run the demo testing agent.

+Running the demo is optional and intended for testing purposes only.

 - **cua-server** – Node service that communicates with the OpenAI CUA model and controls Playwright.